COFACTOR is a structure, sequence, and protein-protein interaction (PPI) based

 (see an illustrative example

-- The top 10 closest structures in the PDB searched by TM-align
+- The top 10 closest structures in the PDB identified by TM-align

-- Gene Ontology (GO) terms associated with the target protein
+- GO terms and the directed acyclic graphs associated with the target protein

-- Possible binding ligands and the ligand-protein complex structures
+- Ligand binding site on target protein and the ligand-protein complex structures

 - Ambrish Roy, Jianyi Yang, and Yang Zhang.